microsoftgraph/microsoft-graph-docs.pt-BR/concepts/search-concept-overview.md

 ## <a name="see-also"></a>Confira também

-- Entre em contato com a Comunidade no [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-search) ou no GitHub.
+- Envolva-se com a comunidade no [Microsoft Q&A](https://aka.ms/askgraph)  ou no GitHub